elissatjahjono/AICoding/README.md

 # AICodingChallenge
-This is a Python-based machine learning code to differentiate healthy vs. toxin-treated cells.

 High-throughput screenings generate vast amounts of data, often unmanageable by standard method.
 Machine learning is a rapid and accurate approach to overcome this barrier and advance research.
 Goal: classify single cells into “healthy” and “toxin-treated” categories.